zhufuyi/gotool/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell gen         Generate gin api code help        Help about any command resources   List of supported resources
+  completion  Generate the autocompletion script for the specified shell gen         Generate web server code help        Help about any command resources   List of supported resources